-Good for those who like to drink their coffee out of a straw, these are less likely to stain, and also once you think longer than five seconds about drinking hot coffee through a plastic straw full of BPA and phthalates you start to gag a little bit. what is Fildena NOT FOR KIDS.
+Good for those who like to drink their coffee out of a straw, these are less likely to stain, and also once you think longer than five seconds about drinking hot coffee through a plastic straw full of BPA and phthalates you start to gag a little bit. best place to buy generic propecia NOT FOR KIDS.
 They might chew on the end of the straw and then you’ll end up with a prison meal situation (ground up glass in the food, for those of you who have never watched Shawshank Redemption).

 While we’re talking about coffee, this is the only tumbler I will use for my hot coffee.
 It is a double walled ceramic tumbler with a ceramic lid (why go through all the trouble of finding a safe cup when you’re just going to pass the super hot liquid past a plastic cover?)
 These specialty cups are now available year round but for the longest time (probably the last three years) Starbucks only put them out during the holidays.
 If you broke one you were S.O.L. until Christmas.
 My husband once broke one in March and I got angry at him.
 He retorted, “It’s not my fault.
 You put it in a place I might break it.”
 It was on a drying rack.
 I responded, “It’s not my fault you’re stupid.”
 He came right back with, “Well, actually it is.
 Because you KNOW I’m stupid.”
 To this day, I haven’t figured out a good response.
 Well done, babe, well done.